GAMESLIKE Guides

 Start with What Remains of Edith Finch for one-sitting emotional payoff, Gone Home for grounded walking-sim mystery, Oxenfree for voice tension, or The Vanishing of Ethan Carter for scenic investigation.

-Pick Outer Wilds for mystery, The Planet Crafter for survival-building progress, Below Zero for the direct sequel, or Raft only if ocean survival matters more than lonely discovery.
+Pick Subnautica 2 for the closest new ocean, Outer Wilds for mystery, The Planet Crafter for survival-building progress, or Below Zero for a finished solo follow-up.

 Start with Silksong for the direct sequel, Nine Sols for boss pressure, Ori for movement, ANIMAL WELL for exploration, or Blasphemous for punishment.